-What if you want to examine how the optimal decisions vary as you change one or more input parameters, such as pemand?
-(See User Guide Chapter 4 "Analyzing Model Behavior" for more on parametric analysis.)
-In this case, the variables you treat parametrically will have multiple values, so you cannot apply NLPDefine() to them directly.
+What if you want to examine how optimal decisions vary as you change one or more input parameters, such as pemand?
+(See Chapter 3, "Analyzing Model Behavior," in the Analytica User Guide for more on parametric analysis.)
+In this case, the variables you treat parametrically have multiple values, so you cannot apply NIpDefine() to them directly.
 However, the function Airline\nlp() that we just defined comes in handy again.
-Suppose we define:
+Suppose we define this.